-The fair value of trade receivables, cash and cash equivalents, other current financial assets, current borrowings, current trade payables and other current financial liabilities approximate their carrying amounts, due to their short-term nature.
+The fair value of trade payables, other current financial liabilities and cash and cash equivalents approximate their carrying amounts, due to their short-term nature

-Interest rates on non-current borrowings (from bank) are equivalent to the market rate, Such borrowings are contracted at floating rates and rates are reset at short intervals.
-Accordingly, the carrying value of such borrowings approximates fair value.
+Interest rates on non-current borrowings are equivalent to market rate.
+Accordingly, the carrying value of such borrowings approximate the fair value.